DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 deprivation can have diverse origins and may take disparate forms’.[^56]

-For Rowse, the appropriate unit of analysis is not comparison between statistically-identifiable groups, but an understanding of how a group of people in a particular place is ‘doing well or doing badly in ways that are specific to region and cultural heritage’.[^57] Although we were not able to conduct a nationwide investigation of internet in
+For Rowse, the appropriate unit of analysis is not comparison between statistically identifiable groups, but an understanding of how a group of people in a particular place is ‘doing well or doing badly in ways that are specific to region and cultural heritage’.[^57] Although we were not able to conduct a nationwide investigation of internet in